Blue Valentine (film): Plot

-Back at the motel, Dean finds the note upon waking and, annoyed, is forced to get the bus back home.
-He shows up drunk at Cindy's job and forces his way in while yelling at Cindy, following her from room to room, as the clinic receptionist attempts to intervene.
+At the motel, Dean finds the note upon waking and, annoyed, is forced to take a bus back home.
+He shows up drunk at Cindy's job and forces his way in while yelling at her, as the clinic receptionist attempts to intervene.
 They have a heated argument.
-Dr. Feinberg hears the commotion and also attempts to intervene, and Dean punches him.
+Dr. Feinberg hears the commotion, and when he also attempts to intervene, Dean punches him.
 Dr. Feinberg then fires Cindy, threatens to call the cops on Dean, and kicks them both out.
-While leaving, Cindy demands a divorce, causing Dean to throw away his wedding ring, but then attempts to look for it, with Cindy helping him.
-Back at her parents' house, Dean tearfully pleads with an upset Cindy to give the marriage another chance for Frankie.
-Cindy says she doesn't want Frankie to grow up with parents who despise each other like she did, and that she cannot cope with his behavior.
-After Dean reminds Cindy of their vows, they hug, but she pulls away.
+While leaving, Cindy demands a divorce, causing Dean to throw away his wedding ring, but then attempts to look for it, with her helping him.
+Back at her parents' house, Dean tearfully pleads with Cindy to give the marriage another chance for Frankie.
+Cindy says she doesn't want Frankie to grow up with parents who despise each other like she did, and that she cannot cope with his behaviour.
+After Dean reminds Cindy of their wedding vows, they hug, but she pulls away and asks for some space.
 Dean leaves the house while Frankie runs after him and begs him to stay.
-He tricks her to return to Cindy and then continues walking away.
+He tells her to return to Cindy and then continues walking away.
 Frankie cries in Cindy's arms.